Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Losslessness

+In this framework, we may also conclude that when a dLLM is run with blockwise-causal masking, as is done in the SDAR model family \cite{cheng2025sdarsynergisticdiffusionautoregressionparadigm}, the previous hidden states do not attend to future hidden states, which will ensure that the draft and true distribution remain identical since $X_3$ will not attend to $X_2$.
+Similarly, if a dLLM is run with dual KV caches, before and after the current block \cite{fastdllmtrainingfreeaccelerationdiffusion}, the keys and values of $X_1$ and $X_3$ remain constant, resulting in an exact draft distribution.

-We further validate our claim above by computing the downstream accuracy of the chosen models with and without Spiffy and comparing their resulting metric scores.
-These results are displayed in \ref{tab:main-exp}.
-Each task defined by \texttt{lm-eval} has an associated metric which is computed automatically along with an associated standard error.
-Table \ref{tab:main-exp} demonstrates that Spiffy is indeed a lossless method with respect to the vanilla model inference.
+We validate our claims by computing the downstream accuracy of the LLaDA, Dream, and SDAR models with and without Spiffy and comparing their resulting metric scores.
+These results are displayed in Table \ref{tab:main-exp} and demonstrate Spiffy's ability to preserve the model's accuracy.

-Minor differences in the metric values, of the order $0.01$, are attributed to minor variations in generated outputs due to precision loss caused by \texttt{torch.bfloat16} matrix multiplication on CUDA GPUs.
-This is caused due to differing accumulation orders for tensors of differing sizes.
-In particular, even though each of the $10$ draft blocks in Spiffy with $D=10$ are independent, matrix multiplications with this extended tensor will have a slightly different accumulation order as compared to an input tensor with only $D=3$ draft blocks added to it.
-This leads to minor differences in generations and due to cumulative nature of errors, may lead to different final results for tasks that compute \texttt{exact\_match} or \texttt{pass@1} as their metric.
-For applications where precision is critical, we recommend padding the input tensor to $4096$ to ensure predictable accumulation on CUDA GPU's in reduced precision.
+We further investigate minor differences in the metric values and attribute them to minor variations in generated outputs due to precision loss caused by floating-point matrix multiplication on CUDA GPUs.
+This is caused by differing accumulation orders for tensors of differing sizes.
+In particular, even though each of the $3$ draft blocks used by Spiffy are independent, matrix multiplications with this extended tensor will have a slightly different accumulation order as compared to an input tensor with no draft blocks appended.
+This leads to minor differences in generations and due to the cumulative nature of errors, may lead to minor deviations in the final generations.
+For applications where precision is critical, we recommend padding the input tensor to $4096$ to ensure predictable accumulation on CUDA GPUs in reduced precision.
 We do not adopt this method here as it is prohibitively expensive and minor differences do not affect the output significantly as demonstrated by Table \ref{tab:main-exp}.
-The PyTorch documentation on numerical accuracy may be referred to for further explanation on floating point error accumulation in such settings.
+The PyTorch documentation on numerical accuracy may be referred to for further explanation of floating point error accumulation in such settings.